© Copyright 2023, R. Fleischer

-THE problem, over-all, is how to speed up the real time for real recognition, and speed up the time for acting upon such recognition.
+THE problem, over-all, is how to speed up the time for real recognition, and speed up the time for acting upon such recognition.
 It is not just making yourself more visible and recognizable.
 It is increasing the speed of the approaching driver's own reaction(s), which, hopefully, will help avoid a collision.
 The information applies to YOU, too!

 It is easy to misunderstand why visibility, recognition, and actions, are mixed-up by most people, particularly, I suppose, by motorcyclists.

-Due to how the human eye works and how the human brain works with the human eye, drivers (AND RIDERS!!) don't see and recognize the same way from central vision compared to peripheral vision; and, drivers in particular, do not recognize objects ...even large ones like a motorcycle with you on it! (and, even very much bigger objects) ...unless the object IS MOVING ...or APPEARS to be moving.
+Due to how the human eye works and how the human brain works with the human eye, drivers (AND RIDERS!!) don't see and recognize anything the same way from central vision compared to peripheral vision; and, drivers in particular, do not recognize objects ...such a motorcycle with you on it! (and, even very much bigger objects) ...unless the object IS MOVING ...or APPEARS to be moving.
 Drivers, again in particular, tend to rather strongly 'recognize faster' motorcyclists who are taller (present a higher profile); motorcyclists who have brighter clothing (yes, even white); and motorcyclists who have brightly colored helmets.
 Rather prominent in the helpful things category is LIGHTED items, particularly items with lights that are considerably higher-up than where the common running lamps are located.
 If those lights flash at appropriate times, the recognition is even better.
 I advise you to re-read, slowly, this paragraph....because it is important, and includes most of my conclusions in a single paragraph, without the small details.